Benadryl … so many people love using this over-the-counter medication for their dogs. Maybe you do too.

 - Don’t give it to pregnant or nursing females.

-But hopefully … after reading these risks, you’ve made the right decision.
-And that is to use natural alternatives to Benadryl for your dog.
+But hopefully … after reading these risks, you’ve made the right decision. and that is to use natural alternatives to Benadryl for you dog.

 Natural Alternatives To Benadryl